 Education of staff and contractors regarding relevant matters within this consent

-A landscape maintenance regime for the western bund adjoining Oakey Creek Road for a period of 12 months following planting (as per the Landscape Plan at Condition 3), that is to include at minimum, regular watering and replacement of any dead plants.
+A landscape maintenance regime for the western bund adjoining Oakey Creek Road for a period of 12 months following planting (as per the Landscape Plan at Condition 3), that is to include at minimum, regular watering and replacement of dead plants.

 Complaints procedure (in addition to the requirements of NSW EPA for recording of pollution complaints) that details procedures to receive, record and respond to complaints.
 A written copy of the complaints procedure is to be provided to all property owners within 1km of the site prior to the commencement of operations.